Corrected: Nissan to recall all new cars sold in Japan in last 3 years

-(Corrects paragraph 15 to say dealers, not automakers, register vehicles with the government before delivery, not sale)
+(Repeats correction to Oct 2 story, and replaces the original item that was inadvertently repeated; Corrects paragraph 15 to say dealers, not automakers, register vehicles with the government before de)

 By Maki Shiraki and Naomi Tajitsu